mvpdw06/react-redux-practice/README.md

 - [x] Implement component to get routing parameter as props.
 - [ ] When react-router changing view, show loading screen.
+- [ ] Router link to a page and be redirect to another page.

 ### Others